manytask/manytask/docs/production.md

    curl -JL https://raw.githubusercontent.com/yandexdataschool/manytask/main/.env.example -o .env
    ```

-3. Setup `certbot` to update https certificates
+3. Setup `nginx-proxy`/`letencrypt`/`certbot` to update https certificates automatically

    If you are using [docker-compose.production.yml](../docker-compose.production.yml) example, it's already set up.

 ### From repo (not recommended)

-You can use this repo to setup manytask in production mode
+You can use this repo to set up manytask in production mode

 1. Copy latest manytask repo
     ```shell